GaloisInc/BESSPIN-GFE/README.md

 Ncat: Connection from 10.88.88.3:14588.
 ```

-15) start `wireshark` and inspect the interface that is at the same network as the FPGA.
+15) [Optional] start `wireshark` and inspect the interface that is at the same network as the FPGA.
 You sould clearly see the ICMP ping requests and responses, as well as the TCP packets
 to and from the echo server.
-16) Send a UDP packet with `socat stdio udp4-connect:10.88.88.3:5006 <<< "Hello there"`.
+16) [Optional] Send a UDP packet with `socat stdio udp4-connect:10.88.88.3:5006 <<< "Hello there"`.
 In the minicom output, you should see `prvSimpleZeroCopyServerTask: received $N bytes` depending
 on how much data you send. **Hint:** instead of minicom, you can use `cat /dev/ttyUSB1 > log.txt` to redirect the serial output into a log file for later inspection.

-**Scenario 2: Static address**

-Follow the steps below:

-1) you have to disable DHCP [here](https://github.com/GaloisInc/FreeRTOS-mirror/blob/p1_release/FreeRTOS/Demo/RISC-V_Galois_P1/FreeRTOSIPConfig.h#L150)
-2) you have to specify your static IP address [here](https://github.com/GaloisInc/FreeRTOS-mirror/blob/p1_release/FreeRTOS/Demo/RISC-V_Galois_P1/FreeRTOSIPConfig.h#L315)
-3) for this scenario it is better to have a point-to-point connection, so you connect your FPGA directly to your host computer, and configure the eth interface to a matching static IP address
-4) the rest is identical to scenario 1

 **Troubleshooting**

 If something doesn't work, then:
 1) check that your connection is correct (e.g. if you have a DHCP server, it is enabled in the FreeRTOS config, or that your static IP is correct)
 2) sometimes restarting the FPGA with `CPU_RESET` button (or typing `reset` in GDB) will help
+3) Check out our [Issue](https://gitlab-ext.galois.com/ssith/gfe/issues) - maybe you have a problem we already know about.

 #### Running Linux and Busybox ####